fkie-cad/cwe_checker/README.md

 The second way is to utilize the installation script `install.sh`, which is just a wrapper around Docker.
 Make sure to have the latest version of Docker.

-The second way is to build it using the provided `Makefile`.
+The three way is to build it using the provided `Makefile`.
 In this case you must ensure that all dependencies are fulfilled:
 -  Ocaml 4.05.0
--  Opam 1.2.2
+-  Opam <= 1.2.2
 -  BAP 1.5 (and its dependencies)
--  yojson 1.4.1
+-  yojson <= 1.4.1
--  alcotest 0.8.3
+-  alcotest <= 0.8.3
 -  Sark for IDA Pro annotations
 Just run `make all` to compile and register the plugin with BAP.
 ## How to use cwe_checker? ##